Natural gas crisis?

 I agree that we should seek to undertake the long-term evaluation of risks and should strive for an appropriate balance of risks and benefits, but I doubt that the authors’ recommendation for the widespread limitation of risk to the level that would be established by the proposed Yucca Mountain standards can be accomplished without drastic reordering of societal priorities.

 Henry I. Miller’s concerns about our ability to prepare for and respond to a potential flu pandemic encompass many salient points (“DEE-FENSE!
 DEE-FENSE!: Preparing for Pandemic Flu,” Issues, Summer 2006).
 The degraded U.S. vaccine production capacity and R&D are indeed critical issues.
-There is no doubt that vaccines are essential public health tools; however, other issues surrounding avian influenza may be more important to protecting our well-being.
+There is no doubt that vaccines are essential public health tools; however, other issues surrounding avian influenza may be more important to protect our well-being.

 We do not know whether highly pathogenic H5N1 avian influenza (H5N1 HPAI) virus will become a human pandemic, but we do know that it is an avian pandemic right now.
 Imagine that we faced a toxin in a city’s water.
 We would not focus on stockpiling medications for people who might become ill.
 We would instead begin removing the toxin and also ramp up treatment capacities, just in case.
 Unfortunately, the national pandemic plan focuses almost exclusively on stockpiling human pharmaceuticals, doing little to decrease actual risks.
 It focuses roughly 86% of a $7.1 billion budget on human vaccines and therapeutics, 4% on surveillance, and 9% on state and local health preparedness.
 Evidently, knowing where a disease is and having localities prepared for outbreaks are only one-eighth as important as a questionable plan for stockpiling unproven vaccines!
 Worse yet, funding for the U.S. Department of Agriculture’s poultry protection work is less than 0.1% of the national plan’s budget.